jacobtomlinson/website/content/posts/2025/2025-11-18-uv-vs-pixi/index.md

 The environment solves in `pip` are less compute intensive than `conda` because it doesn't try and resolve the entire environment every time.
 But there was still a lot of performance left on the table.
 Installing Python packages via `pip` felt very slow compared to using `pixi`, `mamba` or modern versions of `conda`.

-The folks working on `rye` saw this opporunity and did for `pip` as `mamba`/`pixi` had done for `conda`.
+The folks working on `rye` saw this opportunity and did for `pip` as `mamba`/`pixi` had done for `conda`.
 They built [`uv`](https://docs.astral.sh/uv/), which started as a reimplementation of `pip` in Rust.
 They built a really fast solver for PyPI packages and also bundled environment management similar to `venv` and `poetry` directly into `uv`.
 This now meant that the pip ecosystem via `uv` has even more of a feature overlap with `conda`, it's fast, declarative, has locking, can handle compiled dependencies and can manage virtual environments.
 However, by the nature of reimplementing `pip` directly you will find that `uv pip` still has many of the problems that `pip` has.

 Over time almost all the project management features from `rye` were ported over to `uv`, and `rye` has since been deprecated.